 - t0: The measuring parameters (setup no. or detailed measuring parameters) must be set before the "Start" flag is set. - t1: To confirm that the start command and measuring parameters have been received, the "Start Acknowledge" flag is set and "Idle" and "Finished" deactivated.
-Likewise, the results log, the failure flags, and the failure identifiers are also deactivated. - t2: Then the "Start" flag can be deactivated. - t3: Once "Start" has been deactivated again, "Start Acknowledge" is deactivated and "Measurement Running" set. - t4: Once "Start Acknowledge" has been deactivated again, this means that the measuring parameters have been imported; they can then be modified as desired (e.g. in preparation for the next measurement). - t5: Once it is ready to measure, it is set to "Ready".
+Likewise, the results log, the failure flags, and the failure identifiers are also deactivated. - t2: Then the "Start" flag can be deactivated. - t3: Once "Start" has been deactivated again, "Start Acknowledge" is deactivated and "Measurement Running" set. - t4: Once "Start Acknowledge" has been deactivated again, this means that the measuring parameters have been imported; they can then be modified as desired (e.g. in preparation for the next measurement).

+- t5: Once it is ready to measure, it is set to "Ready".
 "Laser On" indicates that the laser should now be switched on.
-The laser pulse shouldn't have been triggered in advance, since in that case it could be gone by the time the device is ready to measure!

-- t6: The laser pulse triggers the actual measurement. - t7: Once this has come to an end, "Measurement Running" and "Ready" are deactivated. - t8: From this point on, the laser pulse "Laser On" can be switched off, since it will not be needed for subsequent calculations. - t9: Once calculations have been completed (or a fatal failure has occurred), the flags are set to "Finished" and "Idle".

-If the "Measurement Failure" flag is activated, a fatal error has occurred and the measurement or calculation has been disrupted.
-The cause of the failure is coded in the "Error Identified" log.

-If "Measurement Failure" is not set, the measurement and calculation has been successfully performed and the results can be found in the "Beam Parameter" results log.
-The maximum value of the raw data and an indication of how many pixels were overloaded is coded in the high byte of the status value.

-It is possible that the "Irradiation Failure" flag has been set; in that case, a non-fatal failure has occurred (measurement overloaded or underloaded, beam on the edge of the measurement window).
+The laser pulse shouldn't have been triggered in advance, since in that case it could be gone by the time the device is ready to measure! - t6: The laser pulse triggers the actual measurement. - t7: Once this has come to an end, "Measurement Running" and "Ready" are deactivated. - t8: From this point on, the laster pulse "Laser On" can be switched off, since it will not be needed for subsequent calculations. - t9: Once calculations have been completed (or a fatal failure has occurred), the flags are set to "Finished" and "Idle". - If the "Measurement Failure" flag is activated, a fatal error has occurred and the measurement or calculation has been disrupted.
+The cause of the failure is coded in the "Error Identified" log. - If "Measurement Failure" is not set, the measurement and calculation has been successfully performed and the results can be found in the "Beam Parameter" results log.
+The maximum value of the raw data and an indication of how many pixels were overloaded is coded in the high byte of the status value. - It is possible that the "Irradiation Failure" flag has been set; in that case, a non-fatal failure has occurred (measurement overloaded or underloaded, beam on the edge of the measurement window).
 The cause is coded in the "Warning Identifier" log.
-However, the beam parameters have been determined and are available in the results registers.

-t10: Results as well as failure flags and identifiers are maintained until the next measurement is initiated by "Start".
+Beam parameters have been determined, however, and these are available in the results registers. - t10: Results as well as failure flags and identifiers are maintained until the next measurement is initiated by "Start".